chavisclark/superfan/README.md

 Lodash is a toolkit of Javascript functions that provides clean, performant methods for manipulating objects and collections.
 I specifially imported the _merge function from this library to merge my previous and new state objects in my Redux implementation.

 ###### [Dynamics](https://github.com/michaelvillar/dynamics.js/)
 Dynamics is a JavaScript library that creates physics-based animations.
-I found this especially useful when developing the custom popover modals.
-But since it is a generic animations library, I'm able to use it in any component to animate any type of element (CSS or JavaScript)...
+I found this especially useful when developing the custom popover modal.
+Since it's a generic animations library, I'm able to use it in any component to animate any type of element (CSS or JavaScript)...
 Sweet!

 ###### [Axios](https://github.com/mzabriskie/axios)
-Axios is a promise based HTTP client for the browser and node.js.
+Axios is a promise-based HTTP client for the browser and node.js.
 This is how I'm able to make my api requests and return the data that I'm looking for.
-I implement this with the Github API to get information about my prototype 'artists' (i.e., random Github users)
+I implement this with the Github API to populate my 'artists' (i.e., random Github users) for the prototype

 ###### [Chance](https://github.com/chancejs/chancejs)
 Chance is a utility library to generate anything random for JavaScript.
 I use this to....
-Yep, you guessed it generate random stuff, (e.g., names, integers)
+Yep, you guessed it generate random stuff (e.g., names, integers)

 ###### [Normalize](https://github.com/necolas/normalize.css/)
 This is a small CSS file that provides a better way for default styling